teekennedy/dotfiles/README.md

       your Yubikey to your clipboard.
     - `t <name>`: Attaches to a tmux session of the given `<name>`, or creates one if it doesn't already exist.
+    - `vim`: aliased to neovim, if available.
+    - `diff`: aliased to colordiff, if available.

 - tmux: